-In practice, black-box access can be realized by remote access, where each user logs in to the owner's server, sends the samples to the server, and receives the soft-labels from the server.
-Alternatively, the model ${\mathcal M}_{\beta_i}$ can be embedded into some physical devices with Trusted Execution Environment (TEE) such as Intel SGX\cite{10.1145/2995306.2995307}, ARM Trustzone \cite{trustzone}, or AMD PSP\cite{lai2013amd}.
-The devices are to be distributed to the users and placed under the users' control.
-The users can invoke the classifier, send in samples and obtain the soft-labels, but are unable to extract the model parameters from the tamper-proof TEE.
+In practice, black-box access can be realized by remote access, where each buyer logs in to the seller's server, sends the samples to the server, and receives the hard predictions from the server.
+Alternatively, the model ${\mathcal M}_{\beta_i}$ can be embedded into physical devices with ASIC or FPGA, or Trusted Execution Environment (TEE) such as Intel SGX\cite{10.1145/2995306.2995307} and ARM TrustZone \cite{trustzone}.
+The devices are to be distributed to the buyers and placed under the buyers' control.
+The buyers can invoke the classifier, send in samples and obtain the hard predictions, but are unable to extract the model parameters from the tamper-proof hardware.

 While TEE relies on hardware protection, it would be useful to have a cryptographic solution that facilitates black-box access while hiding the parameters.
 This can be achieved by functional encryption, which, unfortunately, does not have an efficient solution yet.
 However, recent breakthroughs~\cite{DBLP:conf/stoc/JainLS21,DBLP:journals/siamcomp/GargGH0SW16} could lead to practical implementation.